We’re thrilled to share our new Impact Report for 2023-24! See what we’ve been up to.

 They also explore the extent to which being active links to health.
 This includes levels of mental wellbeing and individual development, as well as social and community development.

-For more information, including a breakdown of the following reports, visit our Children’s Active Lives Survey page.
+For more information, visit our Children’s Active Lives Survey page.

 Useful tools and documents